open-telemetry/opentelemetry-php-instrumentation/DEVELOPMENT.md

 Next is to add extension to ini file as described above.

-After finising all above steps, you can start debugging session.
+After finishing all above steps, you can start a debugging session.
 There are few debuggers that can be used for debugging process, lldb, gdb or visual studio debugger on windows.
 To trigger auto instrumentation code you need to invoke observer api functionality.
 Following, very simple script can be used as reference example, created and saved as test.php